 Do we tend to think like “smart” machines?

 But truly, what a waste… human nature is a miracle and a mystery at the same time.
 Our thoughts can reveal surprises, our hands can produce art that never existed before, and our physical body can move and approach people so naturally, without the need for social media to act as a mediator.

 If we do the opposite, isn’t it an insult to our nature and the potential given to us?

 Being able to focus could mean gaining back.
 It is not as impossible as it might seem.
-Start or keep looking for your own ways, and I would be happy if you share them with me to firstname.lastname@example.org.
+Start or keep looking for your own ways with the “tools” you have, in the reality you live in.